bswck/configzen/README.md

     debug: false
 ```

+and load the `production.yaml` configuration file.
+No changes to the code snippet from the [Managing content](#managing-content) section are needed.

-Note: Using `+` in front of a key will update the section already defined at that key,
+_Note: Using `+` in front of a key will update the section already defined at that key,
-instead of replacing it.
+instead of replacing it._

-Notice how configuration file formats don't matter in _configzen_: you can
+Notice how configuration file formats do not matter in _configzen_: you can
-extend JSON configurations in YAML, but that might be as well any other format
+extend JSON configurations with YAML, but that might be as well any other format
 among the supported ones (see the [Supported file formats](#supported-file-formats) section).

 The above example is equivalent to as if you used: